The Mark of Zorro chapter 21 The whipping

 “As for myself, I am in a pretty pickle,” went on.
 “My father has ordered that I get me a wife, and the señorita I selected will have none of me.
 I shall have my father taking me by the ear in short order.

 “Bernardo, it is time for me to leave this for a few days.
-I shall go to the hacienda of my father, to tell him I have got no woman to wed me yet, and ask his indulgence.
+I shall go to the of my father, to tell him I have got no woman to wed me yet, and ask his indulgence.
 And there, on the wide hills behind his house, may I hope to find some spot where I may rest and consult the poets for one entire day without highwaymen and sergeants and unjust magistrados bothering me.
 And you, Bernardo, shall accompany me, of course.
 I can talk to you without your taking the words out of my mouth.”

-See also Zorro the Chronicles episode 13 The tornado
+See also Zorro the Chronicles episode 2 The mine

 The despensero had been listening in the other room and had heard what was said, and now he gave orders for Don Diego’s horse to be made ready, and prepared a bottle of wine and water for the master to take with him.